-Julia E. Szymczak is the Associate Director, Social Science Methods in Healthcare Delivery at Clinical Futures, formerly the Center for Pediatric Clinical Effectiveness (CPCE), at CHOP and an Assistant Professor of Epidemiology and Medicine (Infectious Diseases) at the Perelman School of Medicine.
+Julia E. Szymczak is the Associate Director, Social Science Methods in Healthcare Delivery at Clinical Futures.
 She is a medical sociologist with expertise in symbolic interactionism, organizational change, the sociology of professions, and ethnography.
 Through her research, she seeks to achieve two goals: (1) generate knowledge about the social mechanisms that produce safe, high quality, and equitable healthcare and (2) apply that knowledge to the design and implementation of interventions that improve patient outcomes, minimize unintended consequences, and are sustainable.

 Dr. Szymczak is an internationally recognized expert on the sociobehavioral dynamics that shape antimicrobial use across clinical contexts in human and veterinary medicine and in the application of implementation science frameworks to research in antimicrobial stewardship.
 She has served in expert advisory roles on these topics for the Society for Healthcare Epidemiology of America (SHEA), Infectious Diseases Society of America, the United States (U.S.) Presidental Advisory Council on Combating Antibiotic-Resistant Bacteria, Pew Charitable Trust, American Academy of Pediatrics, and NORC at the University of Chicago.
 She is a highly sought-after speaker, and has delivered over 70 talks about antimicrobials to diverse groups, including hospitals, patient safety associations, departments of public health, universities and patient stakeholder groups.